 Aryna Sabalenka to skip events in 'insane' 2026 despite likely WTA sanctions; Brits Katie Boulter, Cam Norrie suffer defeats

-World No 1 Aryna Sabalenka says she will skip events again in 'insane' 2026 despite WTA sanctions; Brit's Katie Boulter, Cam Norrie suffer defeats at ASB Classic and Brisbane International; Watch ATP and WTA Tours live on Sky Sports Tennis, NOW and the Sky Sports app
+World No 1 Aryna Sabalenka says she will skip events again in 'insane' 2026 despite WTA sanctions; Brit's Katie Boulter, Cam Norrie suffer defeats; Sonay Kartal into ASB Classic quarters; Watch ATP and WTA Tours live on Sky Sports Tennis, NOW and the Sky Sports app

 Aryna Sabalenka expects to skip events again this year rather than put her health at risk over the course of an "insane" season, even though she knows she is likely to be sanctioned by the WTA Tour for doing so, the world No 1 said.